How to Write an Amazing LinkedIn Recommendation in 2023 (with Examples)

 • LinkedIn recommendations examples

-Writer’s block can strike during the worst of times and puzzling together a well thought out recommendation is no exception.
+Writer’s block can strike during the worst of times, and puzzling together a well-thought-out recommendation is no exception.

-Don’t fret though – here’s a simple four step process on how to write a quick and amazing LinkedIn recommendation next time someone asks.
+Don’t fret, though – here’s a simple four-step process on how to write a quick and amazing LinkedIn recommendation next time someone asks.

 What is a LinkedIn recommendation?

-It’s a nod towards a co-worker, mentor, or previous manager to recognize their skillset and recommend them for any future job or partnership opportunities.
+LinkedIn recommendations are social proof of a skill or qualification displayed on a LinkedIn profile.
+It’s a nod towards a coworker, mentor, or previous manager to recognize their skillset and recommend them for future job or partnership opportunities.

 Why do these recommendations matter?